SESYNC-ci/tidyverse-lesson/docs/_slides/broom.md

 ===

-The `broom` package helps to clean up the untidy structure of model outputs such as what is returned from `lm`, `nls`, `t.test`.
+That output is decidely untidy.
+The `broom` package will clean up model outputs such as what is returned from `lm`, `nls`, `t.test`.

-The `tidy` function creates a "tibble" with one row for each important component of the model.
+The `tidy` function creates a data frame with one row for each important component of the model.